ned2070/code201-lab02/README.md

 20/09/2023 Unable to add screenshot but css largely unchanged

+22/09/2023 Screenshot in repository

 ### Reflections and Comments

-Still more work needed on CSS
+Still more work needed on content and appearance.

-21/09/23 - Neill and Susie
+Most error checking on input was removed as it was a major source of problems.